Cost code settings

 - Description: Concrete Forming

-In the construction industry, code terminology can vary depending on the department as described below.
+In the construction industry, code terminology can vary by department.

 Estimating team

-Estimates are organized and comprehended easier by breaking them down into smaller sections.
-These sections are called cost codes, but are sometimes referred to as the work breakdown structure (WBS).
-In Sage Construction Management, cost codes can have optional internal grouping codes similar to the job cost code table for projects.
-This provides flexibility and options on how items can be grouped or summarized.
+Estimates are easier to organize and understand when broken into smaller sections.
+These sections are called cost codes and are sometimes referred to as the work breakdown structure (WBS).
+In Sage Construction Management, cost codes can include optional internal grouping codes similar to the job cost code table for projects.
+This flexibility supports different grouping and summarization needs.

 Project management team

-Sage Construction Management uses job cost codes to track financial details, such as PO items, CO items, timecards, and progress invoice items.
-These codes are project specific and can be established in the Contract Administration section of projects.
-Like in estimates, job cost codes can have optional internal grouping codes which can be used to summarize financial details in the project analytics.
+Sage Construction Management uses job cost codes to track financial details such as purchase order items, change order items, timecards, and progress invoices.
+These codes are project specific and are created in the Contract Administration section of a project.
+Job cost codes can also include optional internal grouping codes that help summarize financial data in project analytics.

 Accounting team

-For most construction firms, service items are set up in their accounting system to mimic job cost codes.
-Each of these items will then be linked to a GL Expense and Income Chart of Account so that they can be referenced on both AP and AR transactions.
+In most construction firms, service items are configured in the accounting system to mirror job cost codes.
+Each service item is linked to general ledger expense and income accounts so it can be referenced on accounts payable and accounts receivable transactions.

-As mentioned above, job cost codes in Sage Construction Management are used to categorize the type of work and are project specific.
-When integrated with an accounting system such as Intuit QuickBooks, these codes are either mapped one-to-one with service items or grouped so multiple cost codes link to a single service item.
+Job cost codes in Sage Construction Management categorise the type of work and are project specific.
+When integrated with an accounting system such as Intuit QuickBooks, these codes are either mapped one to one with service items or grouped so that multiple cost codes map to a single service item.

-- If you do not use the estimating feature in Sage Construction Management, you can import job cost codes and original contract budgets to an awarded job using a Microsoft Excel file.
+- If you do not use the estimating feature in Sage Construction Management, you can set up job cost codes, prime contracts, and budgets using an Excel file